yogi1967/MoneydancePythonScripts/source/toolbox/toolbox_readme.txt

 NOTE: Where CMD is specified, this may be CTRL (or ALT) in Windows / Linux

-CMD-I - This  Help Instruction Information

-CMD-F - Search for text in display windows

-CMD-O - Copy all outputs to Clipboard
+CMD-I           This  Help Instruction Information CMD-F           Search for text in display windows CMD-O           Copy all outputs to Clipboard CMD-SHIFT-U     Examine an object's raw data - enter the Object's UUID CMD-SHIFT-+     Unlock Toolbox (Contact Author for password and usage) - (Might be CMD-SHIFT-= on some keyboards)

 TOOLBAR / MENU BAR Contains the following:
     - Toolbox Options Menu